fenago/rabbitmq-jupyterlab/Lab_9_learning.md

--   [**EXTERNAL**]: This  is currently supported by means of `rabbitmq_auth_mechanism_ssl` that provides the ability to authenticate a client using the client\'s public certificate
+-   [**EXTERNAL**]: This  is currently supported by means of `rabbitmq_auth_mechanism_ssl` that provides the ability to authenticate a client using the client's public certificate